egiden/django-contact-us-tools/docs/source/base_message_model.rst

     :param form_email: Sender's email address.
 If :py:obj:`None`, use :setting:`EMAIL_HOST_USER`.
     :type from_email: str or None

-    :param business_name: Name of business or website to display in email.
-If :py:obj:`None`, use :py:attr:`BUSINESS_NAME`.
-    :type business_name: str or None

-    :param copyright_year: Year to be displayed in email's copyright notice.
-If :py:obj:`None`, use :py:attr:`COPYRIGHT_YEAR`.
-    :type copyright_year: int or None

     :param disp_cpr_notice: Indicates if copyright notice should be displayed in email.
 If :py:obj:`None`, use :py:attr:`DISP_COPYRIGHT_NOTICE`.
     :type disp_cpr_notice: bool or None

     :param disp_pp_notice: Indicates if privacy policy notice should be displayed in email.
 If :py:obj:`None`, use :py:attr:`DISP_PRIVACY_POLICY_NOTICE`.
     :type disp_pp_notice: bool or None

+    :param disp_review_link: Indicates if **review_link** should be displayed in email.
+If :py:obj:`None`, use :py:attr:`DISP_REVIEW_LINK`.
+    :type disp_review_link: bool or None

+    :param copyright_year: Year to be displayed in email's copyright notice.
+If :py:obj:`None`, use :py:attr:`COPYRIGHT_YEAR`.
+    :type copyright_year: int or None

+    :param business_name: Name of business or website to display in email.
+If :py:obj:`None`, use :py:attr:`BUSINESS_NAME`.
+    :type business_name: str or None

+    :param review_link: Link where user can submit a review.
+If :py:obj:`None`, use :py:attr:`REVIEW_LINK`.
+    :type review_link: str or None

     :param subject: Email's subject line.
 If :py:obj:`None`, use :py:attr:`SUBJECT`.
     :type subject: str or None